 Bakgat is a flashy 14.1hh flea-bitten grey Nooitgedaght gelding, born in 2001 and owned by Tielman Roos.
 Bakgat is the most vocal of all the horses and he loves to call out to anyone entering his paddock or stable yard.
 He takes a while to warm up to his handlers and riders and is generally mistrusting, but once he knows you, he is the sweetest boy.
 Bakgat has a dreamy, floating trot and a rocking-horse canter which make him a wonderful horse to learn on.
 His sharpness and sensitivity to his handlers’ energy or vibe also makes him the perfect horse for ground work and liberty demonstrations.
 He is used as a school horse and enjoys trail rides and jumping, but is quite happy to be faffed over all day with cuddles, grooming, walks or treats as well.

-Dassie is a grey 12hh welsh cross mare in her late twenties, owned by Cheresa.
+Dassie is a grey 12hh welsh cross mare, estimated to be born in 1982, owned by Cheresa.
 She has a sassy attitude towards other horses, but is incredibly gentle and careful around her riders.
 Dassie loves attention from the kids and is a very quirky girl.
 She cannot swim, but instead tries to walk underwater like a hippo!
 Dassie has a skin condition called Sweet Itch and unlike most horses who struggle with the condition, it is not only seasonal for her.
 We have discovered that the best solution is to douse her in baby powder from head to hoof.
 The results have been remarkable and an awesome bonus is that she always smells super fresh!
 Dassie is used for pony rides, on-lead lessons and even a trail ride here or there.
 She is sharp, intelligent and sometimes stubborn, but she is safe, has a wonderful nature and can do anything the rider puts his or her mind to.
 We are very lucky indeed to be able to call Dassie a part of our team.